lcjnil/react-redux-scaffold/readme.md

 Hope it could help you build client-side app swiftly.

+This scaffold is aimed at build client-side only react apps, not for build universal apps.

+Write in progress, issues are welcomed.

 ## Run

-`gulp serve` to start a hot reload server
+`gulp serve` to start a hot reload server.

-`gulp build:dist` to build production code!
+`gulp build:dist` to build production code.

+`node src/server.js` to start a mocking serve.

 ## Feature